puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

 This guide assumes that you have already [written a useful Puppet module][fundamentals].
 To publish your module, you will need to:

-1. Create a Puppet Forge account, if you don't already have one
+1. Create a Puppet Forge account, if you don't already have one.
-2. Prepare your module
+2. Prepare your module.
-3. Write a metadata.json file with the required metadata
+3. Write a metadata.json file with the required metadata.
-4. Build an uploadable tarball of your module
+4. Build an uploadable tarball of your module.
 5. Upload your module using the Puppet Forge's web interface.

-> ### A Note on Module Names
+> ###A Note on Module Names
 >
 > Because many users have published their own versions of modules with common names ("mysql," "bacula," etc.), the Puppet Forge requires module names to have a username prefix.
 That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Puppet Forge as `puppetlabs-mysql`.
 >
-> **Be sure to use this long name in your module's [metadata.json file](#write-a-metadata.json-file).** However, you do not have to rename the module's directory, and can leave the module in your active modulepath --- the build action will do the right thing as long as the metada.json is correct.
+> **Be sure to use this long name in your module's [metadata.json file](#write-a-metadatajson-file).** However, you do not have to rename the module's directory, and can leave the module in your active modulepath --- the build action will do the right thing as long as the metadata.json is correct.

-> ### Another Note on Module Names
+> ###Another Note on Module Names
 >
 > Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
 There isn't a good reason for this, and we are working on reconciling the two; in the meantime, be sure to always use the `username-module` style in your metadata files and when issuing commands.